gv-sh/specgen-app/README.md

 The following commands are available when using `npx @gv-sh/specgen-app` or `specgen-app` (if installed globally):

 - `setup` - Set up the SpecGen application
+- `setup-low-memory` - Set up the SpecGen application with memory optimizations
 - `production` - Run the application in production mode
+- `production-low-memory` - Run the application in production mode with memory optimizations
 - `dev` - Run the application in development mode
 - `deploy` - Deploy the application
 - `deploy:stop` - Stop the deployed application